 Recovery techniques may include:

 - Rest and sleep are critical to recovery.
-You’ll want at least 8hrs sleep between stages and a nap post stage.
+You’ll want 8+ hours sleep between stages and a nap post stage.

 - Massage using a foam roller and/or using a masseuse or compression boots such as Elevated Legs will clear the waste out of you legs and make the fresh for the next stage.